Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Discussion

 \section{Discussion}

-\textbf{Task Features.} Our work shows that agentic task feature sources like repository state, test patches, and solution patches provide additional predictive power for task difficulty beyond the problem statement.
-This implies that we should measure difficulty for agentic coding tasks differently from how we measure difficulty for question-and-answer tasks, where the problem statement alone often conveys the full difficulty of the task.
-However, because our experiments relied on predictive modeling, we cannot conclude that agentic task artifacts have a causal effect on difficulty; we cannot distinguish whether they expose latent information that is already present in the problem statement, or if aspects of the artifacts like the thoroughness of the test patch inherently generate difficulty.
-Our experimental design suggests the latter: our LLM-as-a-judge prompts are structured so that the agentic task features capture properties of the agentic feature sources that aren't described by the problem statement.
-A potential avenue for future work is to investigate a causal relation by constructing counterfactual tasks that have one aspect of these artifacts varied.
+\textbf{Task Features.} For predicting the difficulty of a new task, agentic feature sources like repository state, test patches, and solution patches provide predictive power beyond the problem statement.
+This implies that difficulty should be measured differently for agentic coding tasks than for question-and-answer tasks, where the problem statement alone often conveys the full difficulty.
+However, our experiments are predictive, so we cannot tell whether the artifacts expose latent information already present in the problem statement or inherently generate difficulty.
+Our experimental design suggests the latter: our LLM-as-a-judge prompts are structured to capture properties of the agentic feature sources that the problem statement does not describe.
+Future work could probe causality by constructing counterfactual tasks that vary one aspect of these artifacts.

-\textbf{Agent features.} A central contribution of our work is demonstrating that agent ability can be additively decomposed into independent LLM and scaffold abilities, without pairwise interaction terms.
-This independent decomposition is critical for comparing different agents appearing across benchmarks, allowing us to train a multi-benchmark IRT model.
-As a result of this decomposition, we obtain a novel quantitative ranking of scaffold abilities, which we present in Table \ref{tab:scaffold-abilities} in Appendix \ref{app:qualitative-inspection}.
-We caution that in the future, as more models are trained alongside their specialized scaffolds, this independence may cease to hold.
-While our current method models LLMs and scaffolds as categorical features, in the future we hope to find easily accessible quantitative or semantic agent features, so that we can predict the performance of fully unseen agents by extracting these features from them.
+\textbf{Agent features.} A central contribution of our work is that agent ability decomposes additively into independent LLM and scaffold abilities, without pairwise interaction terms.
+This independence is what lets us compare agents across benchmarks and train a multi-benchmark IRT model.
+The decomposition also yields a novel quantitative ranking of scaffold abilities (Table \ref{tab:scaffold-abilities} in Appendix \ref{app:qualitative-inspection}).
+We caution that as more models are trained alongside specialized scaffolds, this independence may cease to hold.
+Our current method models LLMs and scaffolds as categorical features; we hope future work finds easily accessible quantitative or semantic agent features that generalize to fully unseen agents.
+Another direction is multi-agent systems: our framework excludes ensembles of multiple LLMs (Section \ref{sec:irt-agent}), but a natural extension is to assign a joint ability parameter to a specific ensemble and let inter-model interactions be absorbed into the scaffold ability term.